 Proximity to surface waters or public drinking sources.

-The project must meet the design and construction standards established by the Commission
+The project must meet the design and construction standards established by the Commission.

-P will receive higher ranking points.
+Projects that have secured funds attached to their project through different sources such as grants, federal cost share programs, etc. will receive higher ranking points.

-9. P will receive higher ranking points.
+Projects with a completed cost estimate and/or Inventory & Evaluation (I&E) will receive higher ranking points.

-Any other criteria considered by the conservation district, as applicable, and approved by the CommissionSee Appendix A of this policy for the Scoring Sheet
+Any other criteria considered by the conservation district, as applicable, and approved by the Commission.

+See Appendix A of this policy for the Scoring Sheet

 Contracting:

-When an application has been accepted and approved by theand the Conservation District Board, the District will enter into a contract agreement with the successful program participant.
+When an application has been accepted and approved by the Board, the District will enter into a contract agreement with the successful program participant.
 The Contract, when signed by both parties, is a legally binding document between the applicant and the conservation district that describes in detail the responsibilities of both parties.
 No funding transfers can take place with program participants, and no project work can begin, without a signed Contract.
 The Contract states the terms and conditions for the project.
 All Contracts must be made using the “Agricultural Conservation Assistance Program Grantee-District Agreement” form that has been approved by the Commission.
 Grantee has one (1) year to fulfill contractual obligations, otherwise must request a contract amendment.

 For any contracted work related to the approved project, the program participant will enter into an agreement with a contractor(s).
 All contracted work on approved projects must follow the bid/quote requirements established by the Commission and the District Board (see Appendix B).
 The District will assist the program participant by coordinating the bidding process.
 The project participant’s failure to follow the bid/quote requirements may result in the District cancelling the contract agreement with the participant.